davidwisch/physicscode/site/involved/index.markdown

 If you want a copy of the sourcecode so that you can edit it and contribute changes, you should fork the *Physicscode* project.
 GitHub has a great guide to forking repositories [here](http://help.github.com/forking/).

+<a name="building"></a>
+## Building the Site

+Now that you have the code downloaded and all of the dependances installed it's time to build the site.
+Change directories into the physicscode/site directory.
+This is the directory that you must launch Jekyll from in order for the site to correctly build.

+Once in the directory, run the following from the command line to build the site:

+{% highlight bash %}
+jekyll --server
+{% endhighlight %}

+**NOTE:** The *--server* flag hosts the site on port 4000 so to see the site you'll have to navigate to [http://localhost:4000](http://localhost:4000).
+We're using the server option because opening the site from the generated HTML files (located in physicscode/_site after the build) causes internal links not to function properly.

+Everytime you change a file you'll have to stop the Jekyll process (*CTRL-C*) and restart it.
+Alternativly, you could specify the *--auto* flag to have it automatically detect file changes.
+Here is an example:

+{% highlight bash %}
+jekyll --server --auto
+{% endhighlight %}

+Use *CTRL-C* to end this jekyll process.

+**NOTE:** *Physicscode* uses some custom plugins to extend the native capabilities of Jekyll and some Javascript to change the default behavior of links generated in Markdown.
+Read about these on the [style](involved/style.html#plugins) page.

 <a name="hacking"></a>
 ## Hacking the Code
 <div class="to-top"><a href="#top">(Top of Page)</a></div>
 <div style="clear: both;"></div>

 Now that you have a local copy of the *Physicscode* repository, feel free to start editing whatever you'd like.
 This [git tutorial](http://www.kernel.org/pub/software/scm/git/docs/gittutorial.html) and the [forking guide](http://help.github.com/forking/) on github have good tips on how to use git effectivly.

+**NOTE:** *Physicscode* uses some custom plugins to extend the native capabilities of Jekyll and some Javascript to change the default behavior of links generated in Markdown.
+Read about these on the [style](involved/style.html#plugins) page.

 <a name="submitting"></a>
 ## Submitting your Changes